ADR 002: AWS EKS for Cloud Workloads

 Context

-The challenge is to efficiently manage and scale bespoke workloads in a secure and scalable manner.
+Organisations want to efficiently manage and scale bespoke workloads in a secure and scalable manner.
 Traditional server management can be cumbersome and inefficient for dynamic workloads.
 Provider specific control planes can result in lock-in and artificial constraints limiting technology options.

 Decision